yktoo/yktoo.com/content/blog/posts/0238/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/4ha2oct9njld3076.jpg" "The Leie river." >}}

-Anyway, we've {{< a "0212" "seen" >}} all that before.
+Anyway, we've [seen](0212) all that before.
 The main reason we're here is the light show.
 It begins at dusk, around 6 P.M., and goes on until midnight.
 The display contains [some fifty exhibits](http://www.lichtfestivalgent.be/en/program/) of various sizes and types, lined up along a five-kilometre route ([PDF](http://www.lichtfestivalgent.be/site/assets/files/1020/lfg-route-en-fr-1.pdf)).

 Let's start off with the lightballs by [Collectif Coin](http://www.collectif-coin.com/), scattered all around on the lawn.
 The balls are blinking to the music coming from an unidentified source: